CodeLouisville/PythonClassProject/README.md

 And to deactivate:

     deactivate

+### `virtualenvwrapper`
+If you feel like a virtual environment pro, you may want to install [`virtualenvwrapper`](http://virtualenvwrapper.readthedocs.io/en/latest/). `virtualenvwrapper` adds some convenience scripts for working with virtual environments. `virtualenvwrapper` obscures some of the details of virtual environments, so don't use it unless you're completely comfortable with how virtual environments work, otherwise it may make them seem to magical.

 ## Django project setup
 Have you set up a virtual environment?
 If not, follow the directions above or ask a mentor for help!